Linaro/website/_posts/2018/02/2018-02-07-meltdown-spectre-2.markdown

  At the time of writing, [https://git.kernel.org/pub/scm/linux/kernel/git/arm64/linux.git/log/?h=kpti](https://git.kernel.org/pub/scm/linux/kernel/git/arm64/linux.git/log/?h=kpti) contains mitigation patches that work by calling `PSCI_VERSION`.
 Unfortunately the kernel cannot detect whether or not Trusted Firmware contains the appropriate security fixes and cannot warn users in situations where the kernel mitigations are ineffective.
 The only way to be sure is to adopt latest version or audit your firmware for the presence of a backport.

+**Update**: *Since this article was first published, kernel code to exploit* `SMCCC_ARCH_WORKAROUND_1` *has been included in both the mainline kernel (from `v4.16-rc1`) and [https://git.kernel.org/pub/scm/linux/kernel/git/arm64/linux.git/log/?h=kpti](https://git.kernel.org/pub/scm/linux/kernel/git/arm64/linux.git/log/?h=kpti). `SMCCC_ARCH_WORKAROUND_1` is better optimized and permits better error reporting by the kernel if it is booted on a mis-configured system.
+It is strongly recommended to adopt the newer approach.*

 # Traditional bootloaders and runtime firmware

 ## UEFI